eeyrw/stm32f0-example/README.md

 # stm32f0-example
-This is a boilerplate
+This is a template project of stm32f0.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTczMTIyOF19
+eyJoaXN0b3J5IjpbMTc5MDI4MDgxOF19
 -->